Electromagnetic form factors of the $\Omega^-$ baryon in the spacelike and timelike regions: Introduction

 Although the present analysis is dominated by spacelike data, we conclude that the information about the function $G_{M3}$ and the effective form factor $|G (q^2)|$ is important to determine the shape of the form factors.
-The timelike and $G_{M3}$ data are represented by 3 points, while the remaining data (lattice QCD) are represented by 100 points.
-We conclude also that, accurate lattice QCD calculations of $G_{M3}$, possible with the present state of the art methods, and measurements of the $e^+e^- \to \Omega^- \bar \Omega^+$ cross sections at large $q^2$, can further help to infer the shape of the form factors at large $|Q^2|$ and to reduce the uncertainty of $G_{M3}(0)$.
+The timelike and $G_{M3}$ data are represented by three points, while the remaining data (lattice QCD) are represented by 100 points.
+We conclude also that accurate lattice QCD calculations of $G_{M3}$, possible with the present state-of-the-art methods, and measurements of the $e^+e^- \to \Omega^- \bar \Omega^+$ cross sections at large $q^2$ can further help to infer the shape of the form factors at large $|Q^2|$ and to reduce the uncertainty of $G_{M3}(0)$.

-The present article is organized as follows: In the next section, we discuss in detail the available experimental and theoretical information about the $\Omega^-$ form factors.
+The present article is organized as follows.
+In the next section, we discuss in detail the available experimental and theoretical information about the $\Omega^-$ form factors.
 In Sec.~\ref{secCSQM}, we discuss the covariant spectator quark model and the formalism associated to baryons with spin 3/2 and positive parity.
 The calculations of the $\Omega^-$ electromagnetic form factors in the spacelike region ($Q^2 \ge 0$) are presented in Sec.~\ref{secModel}.
 The extension of the model for the timelike region ($q^2= -Q^2 > 0$) and our final results are presented and discussed in Sec.~\ref{secOmega-TL}.
 In Sec.~\ref{secConclusions}, we present the outlook and conclusions.